-As Columbus cruises anticlockwise around the UK you'll have the chance to see Orkney and Mull; two Irish ports, Guernsey and the Scilly Isles; and to cross the Channel to Amsterdam and to pretty Honfleur at the mouth of the River Seine.
+As Columbus cruises anticlockwise around the UK you'll have the chance to see Orkney and Mull; two Irish ports, Guernsey and the Scilly Isles; and to cross the Channel to Rotterdam and to pretty Honfleur at the mouth of the River Seine.

 Life on board Columbus

 There's far more to Columbus than we could possibly fit on this page.
 Click below to find out more about her cabins, restaurants and other excellent facilities.

 Make your way to Tilbury and embark Columbus.
 Later, enjoy your first dinner on board and get to know the Cruise Staff and some of your fellow passengers.

 Columbus reaches her first port of call today: the Dutch maritime city of Rotterdam.
 Step ashore to see the stunning architecture of the Erasmus Bridge and the remarkable Markthal food market.
 Browse the World-class museums, explore the lovingly preserved Old Harbour and stroll past nearby Delfshaven's step-gabled houses and ancient wharves.

 Day Three: At sea

 Today is spent at sea, cruising north towards Scotland, with a host of on-board diversions and entertainment to pass the time.

 Day Four: Kirkwall, Orkney